nixers-projects/uh-pasteclient/README.md

 * Install the mechanize module
 * Copy the file to your binary location
 * chmod +x it
-* Make sure you have everything set in your .netrc on a single line
-> machine paste.xinu.at login my_username password my_secret_password
 * That's it

 In ~/.netrc, put: